jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

 ### 144 Extent to which lease of land entered into by mortgagee in possession is binding on certain persons
-(1) A lease of land entered into by a mortgagee in possession— (a) is not binding on a person holding any other encumbrance over the land to the extent that the encumbrance has priority over the mortgagee's mortgage, unless that person has consented to the lease:
+(1) A lease of land entered into by a mortgagee in possession— (a) is not binding on a person holding any other encumbrance over the land to the extent that the encumbrance has priority over the mortgagee’s mortgage, unless that person has consented to the lease:
   (b) is binding on a person holding a subsequent encumbrance over the land:
   (c) is binding on the current mortgagor to the extent provided in subsection (2).
-(2) When a mortgagee who has entered into a lease of land has withdrawn from possession of that land, the current mortgagor, or any person to whom the land has been transferred, assigned, or transmitted, is bound by the lessor's covenants and is entitled to enforce the lessee's covenants under the lease.
+(2) When a mortgagee who has entered into a lease of land has withdrawn from possession of that land, the current mortgagor, or any person to whom the land has been transferred, assigned, or transmitted, is bound by the lessor’s covenants and is entitled to enforce the lessee’s covenants under the lease.

 ### 145 Mortgagee in possession may enter into lease of mortgaged land together with other land
 (1) A mortgagee in possession may enter into a lease, at a single rent, of all or part of the mortgaged land together with other land that is the subject of any collateral security from the current mortgagor or any former mortgagor to the mortgagee.
 (2) The mortgagee must, in a case referred to in subsection (1), fairly and equitably apportion all expenses and rents between the properties.
-(3) However, any failure by the mortgagee to make an apportionment under subsection (2) does not affect the lessee or the lessee's interest.
+(3) However, any failure by the mortgagee to make an apportionment under subsection (2) does not affect the lessee or the lessee’s interest.

 ### 146 Registrar-General or other person need not inquire whether occasion has arisen authorising mortgagee to enter into lease
 (1) The Registrar-General or any other person need not inquire whether or not an occasion has arisen authorising a mortgagee to enter into a lease of land in accordance with sections 142 to 145.